Dreaming of drifting off to sleep cozied up in a warm hug?

 For example, when a mattress lacks contouring, pain can develop in those areas of greater pressure, such as the shoulders and hips.
-The upper foam materials of the Elements Latex Hybrid are designed to conform to the sleeper, and the coils are made to provide a moderate cradle that should relieve pressure from the hips and shoulders as they press into the mattress.
+The upper foam materials of the Dreamfoam Latex are designed to conform to the sleeper, and the coils are made to provide a moderate cradle that should relieve pressure from the hips and shoulders as they press into the mattress.
 For greater pressure relief, the Soft level of firmness should offer a deeper cradle by allowing heavier areas to sink in further.

 Pain can develop or worsen over time for a number of reasons, including poor alignment of the spine.
 The right bed, however, can play an essential role in providing the proper support for your spine to minimize pain in areas like the back and neck.

-The convoluted base foam on the Elements Latex Hybrid is designed to offer a firm base of support that aims to keep your spine in a neutral alignment.
+The convoluted base foam on the Dreamfoam Latex is designed to offer a firm base of support that aims to keep your spine in a neutral alignment.
 In addition, the individually encased coils combined with the Talalay latex should offer contouring support for the lumbar spine.
 Heavier individuals or those seeking additional support may want to lean towards the Firm model.

 Multiple Firmness Options

 Having three firmness levels is a great option for people who want customized support and pressure relief based on their individual needs.